RoberAgro/AxialOpt/README.md

 can be used as a template for your own project

+    _Note: Feel free to contact if you have implemented another loss model and would like to contribute to this repository_
 ## Requisites
 AxialOpt was implemented in MATLAB R2018a [3] and requires a REFPROP v9.1 installation [4] (see instructions).